cph/members-help/people-view.md

 #### Selecting a Smart Group

-If you wish to view only the people in a certain [Smart Group](people-Smart-Groups):
+If you wish to view only the people in a certain [[Smart Group|people-Smart-Groups]]:

 ##### 1. Click on the *People* link at the top right of the list: